Stephen Bachiler: Emigration to England and death

 Denied a divorce by the Massachusetts Court, Bachiler finally returned to England about 1653.
 His children who had stayed in England were well off and able to take care of him.
 Bachiler died near London, and the burial register of All Hallows Staining records that he was buried on 31 October 1656 at the New Churchyard.

 Legacy

-The biographical entry in Robert Charles Anderson's look at the early immigrants says of Bachilder: "Among the many remarkable lives lived by early New Englanders, Bachiler's is the most remarkable."
+The biographical entry in Robert Charles Anderson's look at the early immigrants says of Bachiler: "Among the many remarkable lives lived by early New Englanders, Bachiler's is the most remarkable."
 The Metropolitan Museum of Art in New York holds the (Bachiler-Hussey) Joined armchair, dated 1650–1700.
 The chair was possibly commissioned prior to Bachiler's voyage back to England and is made from white oak.
 Bachiler's son-in-law, Captain Christopher Hussey acquired the chair when Bachiler, "gave him (Hussey) all of his estate"; this was owing to the absence of any dowry accompanying Theodate Hussey, Bachiler's daughter.
 The chair subsequently remained in Bachiler's family for generations, being given to the museum in 2010.